Ganymede-Bio/website-docusaurus/docs/nodes/File/XML_Read.md

 ### Returns
-`pd.DataFrame`
+`NodeReturn`
-  Table for storage in Ganymede data lake
+  Object containing data to store in data lake and/or file storage.